Learning Low-Complexity Autoregressive Models via Proximal Alternating Minimization: Numerical Experiments

 Table~\ref{tab.cardl1} shows the performance of PALM-card, PALM-$\ell_1$, and GP-$\ell_1$ methods.
 PALM-card outperforms the other two approaches in achieving a smaller normalized error and a higher cosine score.
-The percentage of cases that PALM-card outperforms the others increases with the level of sparsity, from $ 62.5\%$ for $\alpha = 1/4$ to $82.5\%$ for $\alpha=1/8$.
+The percentage of cases where PALM-card outperforms the others increases with the level of sparsity, from $ 62.5\%$ for $\alpha = 1/4$ to $82.5\%$ for $\alpha=1/8$.
 Similarly PALM-card yields the highest cosine score in $60\%$ of the systems when $\alpha=1/4$ and in $77.5\%$ of the systems when $\alpha = 1/8$.
 When the $\ell_1$ constraint is used, PALM outperforms GP when $\alpha =1/2$ and $\alpha = 1/4$.

 Figure~\ref{fig.compleib} shows the normalized error and the cosine score for the three methods when $\alpha = 1/4$.
 Note that for 14 test problems, the errors resulted from GP-$\ell_1$ is at least two times (and up to 43 times) of the errors from PALM-card and PALM-$\ell_1$.
 Similar observations can be made for the cosine score.
 For 12 test problems, PALM-card and PALM-$\ell_1$ result in cosine scores that are at least twice of those obtained from GP-$\ell_1$.
-These results suggest that (i) the cardinality constraint is more effective than the $\ell_1$ constraint and (ii) PALM outperforms GP by converging to better solutions.
+These results suggest that the cardinality constraint is more effective than the $\ell_1$ constraint and that PALM outperforms GP by converging to better solutions.

-Finally, we comment on the computational efficiency of the two methods.
-As mentioned earlier, PALM requires no tuning for the stepsize but GP does.
+As mentioned earlier, PALM requires no tuning for the stepsize in contrast to GP.
 This feature makes PALM computationally more efficient when the projection onto the constraint set becomes nontrivial.
 For the projection onto the $\ell_1$-ball, it turns out that the most time-consuming computation in GP is to compute the stepsize by using the Armijo rule along the projection-arc~\cite{ber99}.
 This is because GP requires a number of $\ell_1$ projections to compute the stepsize.
-As a consequence, PALM is computationally more efficient than GP for the $\ell_1$ constraint.
+As a consequence, for the $\ell_1$ constraint PALM is computationally more efficient than GP.